 Sculpture Projection Mapping

-Cuatro Cabezas (‘four heads’ in Spanish) is a newly-created artistic group consisting of sculptors, Danira Miralda and Edward Perez Beltran (Incipio Modo) and media artists Laura Anzola and Matthew Waddell (AZMA Digital).
+Cuatro Cabezas, which means 'four heads' in Spanish, comprises sculptors Danira Miralda and Edward Perez Beltran of Incipio Modo, as well as media artists Laura Anzola and Matthew Waddell from AZMA Digital.

 Sculpture: Incipio Modo (Danira Miralda and Edward Perez Beltran )